azdavis/millet/docs/manual.md

 ### VS Code settings

-Millet offers the following configuration options via VS Code settings, which are stored as [JSON][]:
+Millet offers the following configuration options via VS Code settings, which are stored as [JSON][], often in `.vscode/settings.json`:

 <!-- @begin vscode-config -->